Child & adolescent vaccinations

 Vaccination is the best way to protect your child from serious disease.

-Get a copy of your child’s immunisation record
+Get your child’s immunisation record

 You should always keep a copy of all vaccinations given to your child.

-Diptheria, tetanus and whooping cough (pertussis) vaccine
+Diphtheria, tetanus and whooping cough (pertussis) vaccine

-All students in year 8 (13 years old) are offered this vaccine.
+All students in Year 7 (12 years old) are offered this vaccine.

 An increase in the number of young adolescents with whooping cough has seen the need for the introduction of a booster dose of this vaccine.